nfa04/SandyPHP/README.md

   - Interprocess communication
   - Access to databases

 This is achieved by intercepting calls to functions, methods, etc. connected to any of these functions.
-Whenever SandyPHP has to refuse to execute this function call it will try to return a value that won't break most scripts.
+Whenever SandyPHP has to refuse to execute this function call it will try to return a value that won't break most scripts if possible.
+Most function calls will, however, if refused, lead to an exception being thrown as mentioned below.

-SandyPHP also supports a system to log notices and exceptions caused when the script is running, this includes for example permission requests and violations.
+SandyPHP supports a system to log notices and exceptions caused when the script is running, this includes for example permission requests and violations.

 ## Disclaimer
 This software is meant for experimental purposes.
 I do NOT recommend running it on any public server and do NOT guarantee for its security in any way.
 Although I tried to make it as compatible as possible with normal PHP, there might be edge-cases, where scripts will break.

+This software does not make other precautionary measures (such as containerization) unnecessary.
+The usual measures should still be taken to protect users' data.